akankshatanwar1701/Word-Affiliation-Comparative-Study/README.md

 The backend python code cleans the csv file provided by the user and stores the words thereby left in a list format.
 The user is asked to either
 provide a word for calculation of synonyms, antonyms of word analogy from the list of words thus received above.
 A list is then output everytime containing
 the desired results.

+We have measured the score of similarity using **cosine similarity.**
+We have experimented across word embeddings of word2vec, GloVe and fastText, we would show a correspondence cosine similarity score depicting how similar or opposite the   extracted words are to the input word/phrase.
+We have achieved this task by using Transfer Learning in NLP.

 ![alt text](https://github.com/akankshatanwar1701/Word-Affiliation-Comparative-Study/blob/main/assets/Workflow.png "Workflow")